 First, a caveat.
 I have been a photographer since I was a teenager.
 And as I’ve taken all of the photos for my published books for the past 20 years, that technically makes me a professional photographer.
 So I had a little head start.

 Still, blog photography is very specific and quite different from travel photography (which is what I was more experienced with).
-Case in point: When I first began my blog, I submitted multiple projects to Craftgawker.
+Case in point: When I first began my blog in 2016, I submitted multiple projects to Craftgawker.
 They repeatedly told me my photos were too dark or at a weird angle.
 Another story, from my fourth month: I applied to an influencer network and I was turned down.
 When I asked why, I was told this:

 We would suggest working on showing consistency of bright, well styled photos.
 We noticed some photos were not in the best lighting, different sizing in posts and not centered.